What is Building Control?

 - In person at the Building Control office.
 Please visit the Customer Centre at Middlesbrough House.

-These were last updated in July 2012.
-View the publication notice about these changes.
+These were updated in April 2021.
+View the publication notice about the new charges.

 Discontinued service by an Approved Inspector